thickets up the regenerating forest

 - Not Threatened

-The heat is the point.
+Heat is point.
 It works.
+It carries on regardless.